-Nature, Timing and Extent of Evidence-gathering Procedures
+Nature, Timing and Extent of Evidence-Gathering Procedures

-- 50. The exact nature, timing and extent of evidence-gathering procedures will vary from one engagement to the next.
-In theory, infinite variations in evidencegathering procedures are possible.
+50. The exact nature, timing and extent of evidence-gathering procedures will vary from one engagement to the next.
+In theory, infinite variations in evidence-gathering procedures are possible.
 In practice, however, these are difficult to communicate clearly and unambiguously.
-The practitioner attempts to communicate them clearly and unambiguously and uses the form appropriate to a reasonable assurance engagement or a limited assurance engagement.10 - 51.
-"Reasonable assurance" is a concept relating to accumulating evidence necessary for the practitioner to conclude in relation to the subject matter information taken as a whole.
-To be in a position to express a conclusion in the positive form required in a reasonable assurance engagement, it is necessary for the practitioner to obtain sufficient appropriate evidence as part of an iterative, systematic engagement process involving: - Obtaining an understanding of the subject matter and other engagement (a) circumstances which, depending on the subject matter, includes obtaining an understanding of internal control; - (b) Based on that understanding, assessing the risks that the subject matter information may be materially misstated; - (c) Responding to assessed risks, including developing overall responses, and determining the nature, timing and extent of further procedures; - (d) Performing further procedures clearly linked to the identified risks, using a combination of inspection, observation, confirmation, recalculation, re-performance, analytical procedures and inquiry.
-Such further procedures involve substantive procedures including, where applicable, obtaining corroborating information from sources independent of the responsible party, and depending on the nature of the subject matter, tests of the operating effectiveness of controls; and
+The practitioner attempts to communicate them clearly and unambiguously and uses the form appropriate to a reasonable assurance engagement or a limited assurance engagement.10

+- 51. "Reasonable assurance" is a concept relating to accumulating evidence necessary for the practitioner to conclude in relation to the subject matter information taken as a whole.
+To be in a position to express a conclusion in the positive form required in a reasonable assurance engagement, it is necessary for the practitioner to obtain sufficient appropriate evidence as part of an iterative, systematic engagement process involving: - (a) Obtaining an understanding of the subject matter and other engagement circumstances which, depending on the subject matter, includes obtaining an understanding of internal control; - (b) Based on that understanding, assessing the risks that the subject matter information may be materially misstated; - (c) Responding to assessed risks, including developing overall responses, and determining the nature, timing and extent of further procedures; - (d) Performing further procedures clearly linked to the identified risks, using a combination of inspection, observation, confirmation, recalculation, reperformance, analytical procedures and inquiry.
+Such further procedures involve substantive procedures including, where applicable, obtaining corroborating information from sources independent of the responsible party, and depending on the nature of the subject matter, tests of the operating effectiveness of controls; and - (e) Evaluating the sufficiency and appropriateness of evidence. - 52.
+"Reasonable assurance" is less than absolute assurance.
+Reducing assurance engagement risk to zero is very rarely attainable or cost beneficial as a result of factors such as the following: - The use of selective testing. - The inherent limitations of internal control. - The fact that much of the evidence available to the practitioner is persuasive rather than conclusive. - The use of judgment in gathering and evaluating evidence and forming conclusions based on that evidence.

-Where the subject matter information is made up of a number of aspects, separate conclusions may be provided on each aspect.
-While not all such conclusions need to relate to the same level of evidencegathering procedures, each conclusion is expressed in the form that is appropriate to either a reasonable assurance or a limited assurance engagement.
+10 Where the subject matter information is made up of a number of aspects, separate conclusions may be provided on each aspect.
+While not all such conclusions need to relate to the same level of evidence gathering procedures, each conclusion is expressed in the form that is appropriate to either a reasonable assurance or a limited assurance engagement.